Flutter Animation: Bringing Your App to Life

 What is Flutter Animation?

-Flutter provides a rich set of APIs for creating animations, covering UI elements, screen transitions, and user interactions.
-Flutter animation is built around three core concepts: animation controllers, animation curves, and tweens.
+Flutter ships a full animation API covering UI elements, screen transitions, and user interactions.
+It's built on three core concepts: animation controllers, animation curves, and tweens.

 Animation Controllers